guelowrd/zkmesh_fetcher/README.md

 ## How it Works

 1. **Input**: The program reads a list of blogs from a configuration file (default: `./config/blogs.json`).
-Each entry in this file should contain information about a blog page.
+Each entry in this file should contain information about a blog / feed.

 2. **Feed Types**: The program supports five types of feeds:
    - Substack
    - RSS
    - Atom
    - CustomHTML
-   - Eprint
+   - ePrint

 3. **Fetching Articles**: For each blog in the input file, the program:
    - Determines the appropriate fetcher based on the feed type.